-- d.
-Provide for adequate interior forest habitats. - e.
-Maintain connectivity between habitats, as well as broad landscape permeability, for diverse wildlife species including species of concern. - 7.
-Protect, maintain, and enhance habitat for Species of Concern (SOC). - a.
+- 7. Protect, maintain, and enhance habitat for Species of Concern (SOC). - a.
 Comply with ESA requirements and adopt management strategies that contribute to the survival and recovery of currently listed threatened and endangered species, as well as maintain habitat for species of concern to reduce the need for future listings. - b.
 Conduct Species Assessments to identify species of concern for state forest lands and assess if plan-level habitat strategies are adequate or if additional strategies are needed. - c.
 Identify, designate, and/or establish areas with high value habitat for SOC. - d.
 Develop site plans for SOC, where appropriate. - e.
 Update and revise species of concern policies to improve site protection. - f.
 Implement density surveys, where feasible, to improve information on the status, location, and habitat use of SOCs. - g.
 Collaborate across ownership boundaries. - 8.
 Use active management to meet habitat objectives over time and across the landscape. - a.
 Identify areas with potential to provide complex habitat, and develop and implement harvest prescriptions to protect, maintain, and enhance habitat features. - b.
 Implement restoration activities to address forest health concerns and incorporate habitat values in harvest prescriptions and subsequent young stand management where appropriate. - c.
 Identify areas where habitat enhancement is needed and compatible with other goals.
 Develop and implement appropriate harvest prescriptions or other projects. - 9.
 Consider regional and landscape ownership patterns, habitat distribution, and known occupied species of concern sites when implementing above strategies. - 10.
 Implement an Adaptive Management Plan that includes research and monitoring, evaluates implementation, experiments with techniques, and considers best available science.

 - 1. Maximize wildlife habitat for all native wildlife species - a.
 Maximize habitat extent for native wildlife species - i.
 Habitat for species of concern & listed species - ii.
 Habitat for game species - b.
 Maximize within-stand structural diversity - c.
 Maximize within-stand biological diversity - d.
 Maximize diversity of habitat types - e.
 Minimize probability of wildlife extirpation in the plan area - 2.
-Maximize Compliance with Federal and State Endangered Species Acts - 3.
+Maximize habitat for species of concern, including federal and state ESA-listed species. - 3.
 Minimize short- and long-term impacts of climate change on wildlife and habitat.